uptrace/bunrouter/README.md

 Go's http.ServeContent and related functions already handle the HEAD method correctly by sending only the header, so in most cases your handlers will not need any special cases for it.

-By default TreeMux.OptionsHandler is a null handler that doesn't affect your routing.
-If you set the handler, it will be called on OPTIONS requests to a path already registered by another method.
-If you set a path specific handler by using `router.OPTIONS`, it will override the global Options Handler for that path.

 ### Trailing Slashes